Brian Dux

-Brian Dux (born April 7, 1981 in Orchard Park, New York) is an American professional basketball player, and formerly playing for the Guildford Heat in the British Basketball League.
+Brian Dux (born April 7, 1981, in Orchard Park, New York) is an American professional basketball player, and formerly playing for the Guildford Heat in the British Basketball League.

 College career

-Dux attended Canisius College where he starred for Golden Griffs in the MAAC, part of NCAA Division I. At Canisius, Dux picked up many awards including MAAC All-Academic Team 2001–02 and MAAC State Lottery Scholar-Athlete of the Year 2001–02.
+Dux attended Canisius College where he starred for Golden Griffs in the MAAC, part of NCAA Division I. As a freshman in 1999-00, he appeared in all 30 games, making 21 starts, and averaged 6.7 points per game.
+He started all 31 games in his sophomore campaign, averaging 9.9 points per game and leading the team with 127 assists.
+In 2001–02, he averaged 10.4 points per game with 145 assists as the Golden Griffins went to the 2001 MAAC Tournament Championship game.
+That year, Dux picked up many awards including MAAC All-Academic Team and MAAC State Lottery Scholar-Athlete of the Year.
+As a senior, he averaged 14.9 points per game.
+He ended his college career with 1239 points scored and 508 assists.

 Professional career

 Dux signed professional in 2003 when he joined Dutch team Cape Holland Den Helder in the Eredivisie.
 In 2005, Dux signed for Guildford Heat in their rookie season, and was included in the BBL All-Star Team for that season.
 In 2007, Dux lead the Heat to their first piece of silverware with an MVP performance in the BBL Cup final, on January 7, in an 81–78 win against Scottish Rocks.

 Accident

-Brian Dux was seriously injured in a car accident during the early hours of Saturday 10 November 2007.
+Brian Dux was seriously injured in a car accident during the early hours of Saturday November 10, 2007.
 No other vehicle was involved.
 Brian was taken to a Surrey hospital where he remained in intensive care.

 On the Saturday night, Dux was driving home at 4:40 a.m. when he lost control of his car and crashed into a tree on Bagshot Road in the town of Chobham in Surrey, England.
 The arrival of an ambulance was delayed by a communications failure between local police and healthcare services.
 Surrey Police have launched a review into the delay.